 Amaretto, Mulled & Gunshot are a bit different as we don't grow the ingredients but use the same age old process to infuse.
 Our signature Mulled Gin was created after trying to find a festive warming drink to replace Mulled wine for those who don't like wine (including me!)

 Do the gins come in different sized bottles?

 Not at the moment.
-Our Bothy Original, Mulled and Gunshot Gin are the only flavours that come in a larger 70cl bottle for now, the rest are in 50cl bottles, although we are looking into different sizes.
+Our Bothy Original, Mulled/Gunshot and Limited Edition Maple Syrup Gin are the only flavours that come in a larger 70cl bottle for now, the rest are in 50cl bottles, although we are looking into different sizes.